FULL SPECTRUM DOULA CARE

 Doula is an Ancient Greek word.
 Traditionally, it refers to a woman who provides support to a birthing woman during and after labor.
 Today, we use the term more broadly.
 Some people also prefer to identify as birth workers, in lieu of using outdated or historically gendered language.

-Other types of doulas exist, including antenatal, end-of-life, death, abortion, and gender doulas.
+Other types of doulas exist, including antenatal, end-of-life, death, abortion, surrogacy, and gender doulas.

 “Assisting someone in the use of their own body, for exactly the purposes they need or want, and in exactly the ways they need or want– that is a doula’s mandate.”